 The I-10 is one of three mattresses in Sleep Number’s Innovation Series line of beds.
 The series also includes the I-8 model and I-LE mattresses.

 The I-10 mattress has a 15” profile, which is measured from the base to the highest loft of the mattress.

 I-10 mattresses are designed with couples in mind and can only be made with two air chambers.
-This means that each I-10 mattress will come with Sleep Number’s “DualAir™ adjustability” feature that allows you to n adjust firmness and support on each side of the bed to your Sleep Number setting.
+This means that each I-10 mattress will come with Sleep Number’s “DualAir™ adjustability” feature that allows people to adjust firmness and support on each side of the bed to their Sleep Number setting.
 The hoses to pump air into the chamber are 4ft in length.

 Directly below the air chamber(s) is a 2” foam base pad.

 What sets the I-10 apart from its other Innovation Series mattresses is the 4” reverse foam layer that sits directly above the air chambers.

 This foam comfort layer is separated into two pieces for each side of the bed.
 It is made with memory foam on one side and PlushFit foam on the opposite side.
 Here is how Sleep Number describes this comfort layer: